PeakIndicators/Getting-Started-On-Azure-ML/Documents/Scenario4-Notebook-BatchInf.md

-# Scenario 4 - Model was build using studio Notebooks and it needs to be deployed as a batch inference in another environment (stored in a specific shedule in a data lake file or database table)
+# Scenario 4 - Model was build using studio Notebooks and it needs to be deployed as a batch inference in another environment

 The life cycle defined in this tutorial to suppport this solution is based on the following flow: